Forget the Alps – here are some of our favourite lesser-known ski resorts from around the world.Read more...

-Located so far south in Europe, Macedonia is great to visit most of the year round.
+Located so far south in Europe, North Macedonia is great to visit most of the year round.
 It is particularly welcoming during spring and autumn, outside the high tourist seasons and when the weather is at its most pleasant.
 It can be warm and sunny during the day from as early as March until as late as November, while skiing is usually available from December through to early April.
 July and August can be very hot, sometimes getting up to 40°C during the day in Skopje and along the Vardar Valley.
 This can be particularly unpleasant if taking lengthy journeys by public transport where there is no air conditioning and the local population fears getting ill from a breeze from an open window.
 The mountains remain pleasantly cool, however, and even Ohrid is relatively quiet midweek in the summer.

-The lake and town of Ohrid are seen as the jewel of Macedonia’s crown, and it is not without reason that Ohrid’s medieval architecture and pristine natural setting are preserved by UNESCO as a place of historic, cultural and scenic significance.
-Outside the height of the summer season it remains a wonderful little getaway spot, and should not be missed on any trip to Macedonia.
+The lake and town of Ohrid are seen as the jewel of North Macedonia’s crown, and it is not without reason that Ohrid’s medieval architecture and pristine natural setting are preserved by UNESCO as a place of historic, cultural and scenic significance.
+Outside the height of the summer season it remains a wonderful little getaway spot, and should not be missed on any trip to North Macedonia.
 The back route from Skopje through Debar to Struga and on to Ohrid is worth the extra time.